single-cell-data/SOMA/abstract_specification.md

 Parameters:

-- `uri`: location at which to create the object
+- `uri`: location at which to create the object.
 - `type`: an Arrow `primitive` type defining the type of each element in the array.
 If the type is unsupported, an error will be raised.
 - `shape`: the length of each domain as a list, e.g., [100, 10].
 All lengths must be positive values the `int64` range `[0, 2^63-1]`.
 - [`platform_config`](#platform-specific-configuration)`: optional storage-engine-specific configuration.